novi/mysql-swift/README.md

 ## Connection & Querying

 1. Create a pool with options (hostname, port, password,...).
-2. Use `pool.execute()`.
+2. Use `ConnectionPool.execute()`.
 It automatically get and release a connection.

 ```swift
 let options = Options(host: "your.mysql.host"...)